Explicit Second-Order Min-Max Optimization: Practical Algorithms and Complexity Analysis: Additional Proofs from Section

-To guarantee an overall accumulative success probability of $1 - \delta$ across all $T$ iterations, it suffices to set the per-iteration failure probability as $1 - \sqrt[T]{1-\delta}$ as we have done in \textbf{Step 2} of Algorithm~\ref{Algorithm:SS-Newton}.
-In addition, we have $1 - \sqrt[T]{1-\delta} = O(\frac{\delta}{T}) = O(\delta\epsilon^{2/3})$.
+To guarantee an overall accumulative success probability of $1 - \delta$ across all $T$ iterations, it suffices to set the per-iteration failure probability as $1 - \sqrt[T]{1-\delta}$ as we have done in Algorithm~\ref{Algorithm:SS-Newton}.
+Moreover, we have $1 - \sqrt[T]{1-\delta} = O(\frac{\delta}{T}) = O(\delta\epsilon^{2/3})$.
 Since this failure probability has only been proven to appear in the logarithmic factor for the sample size in both Lemma~\ref{Lemma:uniform} and~\ref{Lemma:nonuniform}, the extra cost will not be dominating.
-Thus, when Algorithm~\ref{Algorithm:SS-Newton} terminates, all Hessian approximations have satisfied Eq.~\eqref{Thm:Hessian-approx}.
-This completes the proof.
+As such, when Algorithm~\ref{Algorithm:SS-Newton} terminates, all of the Jacobian approximations have satisfied Eq.~\eqref{Thm:Hessian-approx}.
+This completes the proof. $\square$